-Mega construction projects in general are projects with a capital cost in excess of US$1bn, involving a huge number of participants, having significant social and economic impacts, extensive works, large geographical coverage and close connection to other major developments.
+Effective engagement for mega construction projects in general are needed.
+These large projects with a capital cost in excess of US$1bn, involve a huge number of participants, having significant social and economic impacts, extensive works, large geographical coverage and close connection to other major developments.

 These projects often involve a vast number stakeholders of diverse occupational and professional backgrounds who have different levels and types of interests and influence in the project.
 The complex and uncertain nature of these projects require an effective and disciplined stakeholder engagement approach to accommodate conflicting stakeholder interests to achieve optimum project outcomes.